thomw201/containing/CONTRIBUTING.rst

     nothing added to commit but untracked files present (use "git add" to track)

     # Stage the files that you wish to include in your commit.
+NEVER ADD
+    # USER-SPECIFIC FILES OR BINARY FILES.
     $ git add $FILE_THAT_NEEDS_TO_BE_STAGED

     # Make sure that all files that had to be staged have actually been staged.